What is gum disease?

 What causes gum disease?

-But bear in mind, none of these factors can, on their own, cause gum disease to develop and spread throughout the body.
-As long as you maintain a rigorous and thorough oral hygiene routine, it will be extremely difficult for gum disease to establish a foothold and spread.
+However, it's important to note that none of these factors alone can solely cause gum disease to develop and spread throughout the body.
+With consistent and thorough oral hygiene practices, it becomes highly challenging for gum disease to establish itself and progress.

 The Most Common Cause of Gum Disease

-The best way to prevent gum disease is twice-daily brushing and flossing, and regular visits to your dentist for a professional cleaning (for most people, twice a year is should be sufficient).
+The most effective way to prevent gum disease is by brushing and flossing twice a day and scheduling regular dental visits for professional cleanings (typically twice a year for most individuals).